John Neumann: Leaving Bohemia

-Neumann expected to be ordained to the priesthood by Bishop Ernest Růžička at the end of the academic year in 1835, but on June 10, Růžička became seriously ill.
-Although Neumann returned to Budweis for his canonical examination for the priesthood and very successfully passed, the ordinations delayed by the bishop's illness were ultimately canceled because the Diocese of Budweis had more priests than it needed, with some priests ordained the previous year still lacking assignments.
-It was a blow to Neumann that he would not be ordained before leaving for America, as he would not be able to give the traditional first priestly blessing to his parents, nor have his family present at his first Mass.
+Neumann expected Bishop Ernest Růžička of Budweis to ordain him to the priesthood at the end of the academic year in 1835, but he became seriously ill in June.
+Neumann returned to Budweis from Prague for his canonical examination for the priesthood, which he easily passed.
+However, the Diocese of Budweis then cancelled all the ordinations of the graduated seminarians because it had no need for more priests.
+The cancellation was a blow to Neumann as he could not give the traditional first priestly blessing to his parents, nor have his family attend his first Mass.